-The Mediators will follow this guide for discussion of grievances but may use other processes depending on the circumstances.
+The MSOs will follow this guide for discussion of grievances but may use other processes depending on the circumstances.
 The guide is summarised below and details are in Appendix 2.

-The Mediators will clarify and discuss with the people who are party to the grievance:
+The MSO will clarify and discuss with the party to the grievance:

-- the background and context of the grievance, - their understanding of the Mediators' responsibilities and process, - what's been happening, - what's the effect on whom, - their readiness to sort out the matters, and - what is needed to make things better.
+- the background and context of the grievance, - their understanding of the MSO's responsibilities and process, - what's been happening, - what's the effect on whom, - their readiness to sort out the matters, and - what is needed to make things better.